jasonoda/emptyThreeWebpack/README.md

 in order to cancel the server, press control+c then press y for yes

 for now the terser is off because it mangles the varibles into weird things

+REASONS FOR USING WEBPACK

+It converts modern JS code - which can only be understood by modern browsers - into older versions of JavaScript so that older browsers can understand your code.
+This process is known as transpiling.
+For example, you can transpile ES7 code to ES5 code using webpack.

+It optimizes your code to load as quickly as possible when a user visits your web pages.

+It can process your SCSS code into the regular CSS, which browsers can understand.

+It can build source maps of the bundle's building blocks

+It can produce various kinds of files based on rules and templates.
+This includes HTML files, among others.